 You never know who may show up at your door or who you may encounter in the streets.
 Look at these encounters are possibilities to do good to me, or even to angels in disguise.
-Abraham faced this situation in Genesis 18 when the Lord Himself and two angels showed up at his house announced one day.
+Abraham faced this situation in Genesis 18 when the Lord Himself and two angels showed up at his house.